 How are the brain’s immune cells regulated?

 Microglia are a type of immune cell found exclusively in the brain and spinal cord.
-In addition to their primary function of immune surveillance, microglia also play a vital role in supporting nerve cells and refining the connections between nerve cells.
-Studies focusing on microglia in recent decades have begun to identify these cells as essential in outcomes of CNS disease.
+In addition to their primary function of immune surveillance, microglia play a vital role in supporting nerve cells and refining the connections between nerve cells.
+Studies focusing on microglia have identified these cells as essential in outcomes of central nervous system (CNS) disease.

 This dataset, which is unique to our team, has enabled us to focus on miRNAs that have high clinical relevance based on the gene networks they regulate and their potential to control the inflammatory phenotype of microglia.
 The use of both human and mouse data sets ensures the translatability of miRNA candidates through our human dataset, while simultaneously allowing us to back-translate and use pre-clinical animal models to verify the efficacy of our candidate miRNA.